Editorial Advisory Committee Member

 - Attend committee meetings in-person or by teleconference;

 - Participate on at least one subcommittee per year (e.g., Editorial Advisory Committee Member judge); and

 - Review the magazine and meeting materials in advance of each meeting so that they may participate in constructive discussion.

-- Be a professional member or member-in-training in good standing with Engineers and Geoscientists BC;
+- Be a professional registrant or trainee in good standing with Engineers and Geoscientists BC;

 - Be currently or recently practicing engineering or geoscience; and